 Arms that wrap around another, holding them close, simply listening, understanding, living only in the life of the person who you hold.
 Your mind is clear as you nod and smile, tears glistening in your eyes because yes, you’ve felt that way too.
 You know what that pain is like.
 But even more, you know the light will come.
-And you tell them this, assure them this, that the morning will dawn again, and they will have a new beginning.
+And you tell them this, assure them this, that the morning will dawn again and they will have a new beginning.
 And when they need a tissue, you’ve already got one in hand, pushing a glass of water to them, whispering to stay hydrated, to blow their nose.
-You wrap a blanket around them, along with your warm arms.
-You feel, and you let their sorrow cling to your heart as your joy to clings to theirs.
+You wrap a blanket and your warm arms around them, and you let their sorrow cling to your heart as your hope to clings to theirs.

-Smiles that shine brighter than the sun.
-You glow in the golden hour of the sun, that moment of magnetic honey as the light hangs just over the treetops and everything, everything is honey and gold and warm.
+Smiles that shine brighter than the stars.
+You glow in the golden hour of the sunset—that moment of majestic honey as the light hangs just over the tree tops and everything is all honey and gold and warm.
 “Stand there.
 Touch your face like this,” you say, praising the way the light hits my brown curls.
 “Like warm embers, burning with love in the heart of a thousand lovers.”
 You have such a way with words.
 I don’t believe your descriptions until I am on the other side of the lenses, staring at the image of me you took.
 It doesn’t look like me.
 It’s something…wholly other.
 So much more beautiful.
 “It’s the way I see you,” you say.
 And you smile again, and I wish I could capture the way I see you.
-Because the sun has hit your eyes and I’m melting in their dark waves, seeing the flashes of magnetic honey that hang there.
+Because the sun has hit your eyes and I’m drowning in their icy waves, seeing the flashes of that majestic honey that now hang their blue instead of the sky’s.
 But I haven’t the way with the camera like you do.
+I never take the picture.
 The moment is lost.
 The sun has set.
-You don’t see yourself the way I see you.
+You never see yourself the way I see you.

 Because I only saw the way you should have been.

 But now I can’t see you at all.
 I only see what’s left—a few etches in cold stone.
 It’s quiet here.
-Nothing close to what it was like.
-What it should have been...if only…
+Nothing close to what it once was like.
+Or rather…what it should have been...if only…

 But I can’t hear you.

-Because a darkness had always clouded your music, stopped it from springing from your lips and fingers.
-You were bursting to create but slowly it grew too much to bear and rotted inside of you, unable to escape, to be free.
+Because a darkness had always clouded your music and stopped it from springing from your lips and fingers.
+You were bursting to create but slowly the weight of that emotion grew too much to bear and it rotted inside of you, unable to escape, to be free.
 The sorrow that lived in your heart was too great to look past.
-You saw others hurting, wanted to reach to them, but the only body your arms ever held was your own as you rocked back and forth, unable to stop the shaking, or the tears that burned your eyes.
+You saw others hurting.
+You wanted to reach to them, but the only body your arms ever held was your own as you rocked back and forth, unable to stop the shaking, or the tears that burned your eyes.